 Here is a look at how the matches could unfold and which two players could be heading to the final in Melbourne on Sunday 29th January in search of the season’s first Grand Slam.

 Tsitsipas is expected to be far too strong for Khachanov.
-With the large Greek population in Melbourne and similar weather to that in Athens, it is no wonder Tsitsipas refers to the Australian Open as his own ”home Slam”.
+Due to the significant Greek population in Melbourne and similar weather to Athens.
+Tsitsipas considers the Australian Open as his “home Slam.”

 The 24-year-old loves these courts and is playing in the AO semi-finals for the fourth time in the last five years.

-The 26-year-old is at this stage on merit but it is fair to say he has had one of the softer runs to the semi-finals at this year’s AO.
+Khachanov advanced to the semi-finals when Korda retired injured after Khachanov led 2-0 sets.
+The 26-year-old has reached this stage on merit.
+However, it is fair to say that he has had a comparatively easier run to the semi-finals in this year’s AO.

 His third-round opponent Francis Tiafoe, who was the 16th seed, was the highest-ranked player he has faced.

-Tsitsipas has also had an easier run than anticipated but has won four of his five matches in straight sets and dug deep in the other, edging 15th seed Jannick Sinner in a five-set thriller.
+Tsitsipas has had an unexpectedly smoother run, winning four matches in straight sets and narrowly defeating 15th seed Jannick Sinner in a five-set thriller.

 Experience is on the side of Tsitsipas, who also leads the H2H between these players 5-0 with four of those wins coming on the hard courts.